al-jakobsson/php-arf/README.md

 Arf!

-A very simple PHP framework for PHP 8 that doesn't require any dependencies.
-No Composer, No NPM...
+A very simple MVC framework for PHP 8 that doesn't require any dependencies.

+Uh, under construction...